Anniversary of V-E Day

-The fuehrer, Adolf Hitler, had committed suicide on April 30 in a bunker in Berlin.
+The fuhrer, Adolf Hitler, had committed suicide on April 30 in a bunker in Berlin.

 The conflict with Japan continued another three months after V-E Day.

 World War II was the deadliest war in history.
-The estimates of military losses range from 22,000,000 to 25,500,000 - accurate totals are unavailable.
+The estimates of military losses range from 22,000,000 to 25,500,000 – accurate totals are unavailable.
 In addition, there were countless civilian casualties (some estimates range as high as 55,000,000).
-Included in those civilian deaths were an estimated 6 million Jews in German concentration camps and as many as 20 million Soviets.
+Included in those civilian deaths were an estimated 6,000,000 Jews in German concentration camps and as many as 20,000,000 Soviets.

 V-E Day is a good time to pause once again to thank those distant relatives who secured our freedom.